eMediaLab/GitTips/ReadMe.md

 git branch -r
 // List all remote branches that are now available locally to checkout

+git branch -a
+// List all branches, including remotes

-git checkout origin/dev
+† git checkout -b dev origin/dev
-// Switches to the remote dev branch (available locally after fetching)
-// Replace "dev" to switch to another remote branch
+// Create and switch to a "dev" branch based on the "origin/dev" branch
-// For example: git checkout origin/someOtherBranchName

 ```

 > **Note:**
+> † Remote branches are READ ONLY when you fetch them down to your local repository.
+If you want to make changes to the remote, you must first create a local branch, based off of the remote.

+_Example:_
+git checkout -b dev origin/dev

+**Potential Issues:**
-> When you checkout a remote branch, you may see a 'detached HEAD' warning.
-This isn't anything to be overly concerned about.
-It simply means...
+If you checkout a remote branch directly, you will see a 'detached HEAD' warning.
+This means...

 > * You are now looking at the remote version of the branch (locally)
 > * You are now in a "Read Only" mode